PaulAHMedley/fishblicc/README.md

 </div>

-The set bagnet shows clear dome-shape, whereas the gill net continues to catch some larger fish, so this pattern is less clear.
-The Trawl survey is a logistic selectivity.
+The set bagnets show clear dome-shape, whereas the gill net continues to catch some larger fish, so this pattern is less clear.

 ``` r
 plot_selectivity(rp_res)